digibib/ls.ext/redef/catalinker/README.md

 Catalinker
 ==========
-Catalinker provides an HTML cataloguing interface that interacts with [Services](../services/README.md).
+Catalinker provides a browser-based cataloguing interface.

+The catalinker has a client which runs in the browser, and a simple server which serves the static files needed in the client.
+The client interacts with [Services](../services/README.md) layer.

-## Server
+## Server details

 The server is a very basic HTTP server which servers the static resources (html, css, javascript) for the catalinker and exposes some variables in a /config endpoint.

-We are considering to extend the server with a proxy for the services endpoints, so that the catalinker only would commuicate with localhost.
+(We are considering to extend the server with a proxy for the services endpoints, so that the catalinker only would communicate with localhost.)

 ### Technologies used